Deeksha1703/Deeksha1703/README.md

 ## :woman_technologist: About me
 :woman_student: I'm a 2nd Year Software Engineering student at Monash University

-🌱 I’m looking for an Internship in Product Management or Data Analytics
+🌱 I’m currently looking for an IT related internship

 ## 📧 Contact me via